Hazel Kyrk: Career

 In 1923 Kyrk found employment as an economist at the Food Research Institute at Stanford University where she co-authored The American Baking Industry, 1849-1923.
 In 1933 she became professor at Iowa State University.
 In 1925 she moved to the University of Chicago and remained there until her retirement in 1952.
 At the University of Chicago she first held a joint appointment as associate professor in the home economics and the economics departments.
 She was promoted to full professor in 1941.
 She broadened the economics curriculum to include consumer, consumption and consumer choice topics.
 Under her influence the University of Chicago became noted as the premier university for the study of consumer economics.
 Among others, she supervised the doctoral dissertation of Margaret G. Reid.

-Kyrk' academic interest in working women was informed by a teaching position she held at the Bryn Mawr College Summer School for Working Women between 1922 and 1925.
+Kyrk's academic interest in working women was informed by a teaching position she held at the Bryn Mawr College Summer School for Working Women between 1922 and 1925.
 Kyrk also served on the board of the Chicago Women's Trade Union League.

 In the 1920s Kyrk became a contributor to the Journal of Home Economics and the American Economic Review.
 In the latter she published an article on income distribution.
 In 1940 she co-authored the home economics book Food Buying and Our Markets.
 In 1933 she published Economic Problems of the Family.
 A revised version of the book was published in 1953 under the title The Family in the American Economy.

 Kyrk served as principal economist in the United States Department of Agriculture's Bureau of Home Economics between 1938 and 1941.
 Kyrk contributed to the Consumer Purchase Study, the bureau's comprehensive consumer survey.
 The study became accepted as economic barometer and a reference point for workforce management.
 It established consumer patterns in five different regions, each subdivided into urban, village, and farm divisions.
 The study determined the cost-of-living index and established a consumer price index, which has become one of the most widely accepted measures of inflation.

 In 1943 Kyrk was appointed as chair of the Consumer Advisory Committee to the Office of Price Administration.
 She argued for better standards in consumer goods and urged a slower rate of price decontrol during World War II.
 Between 1945 and 1946 Kyrk chaired the technical advisory committee for the Bureau of Labor Statistics and formulated a "standard family budget" as economic indicator to measure the economic health of US families.
 The standard family budget also served as the basis for income-tax exemption and informed subsequent definitions of poverty and the poverty line.
 As chair of the technical advisory Kyrk also worked on the revisions of the consumer price index to reflect post-war inflation.

 In 1952 Kyrk retired from the University of Chicago and moved to Washington D.C.
 She finished writing and published the textbook The Family in the American Economy.
 In 1953 Ohio Wesleyan University honoured her with the degree of doctor of humane letters.
 Hazel Kyrk died in 1957 West Dover, Vermont.